 - 3. The large numbers in the student drop outs are anticipated in an OU system.
 However we recommend that reasons for this, need to be investigated and solutions devised.
 We recommend the expansion of the student/teacher feed back mechanisms since face to face student/teacher interactions are considerably low in the OU system. - 4.
 Research becomes one of the most important activities in any university.
 Lack of research facilities at the Department is a serious deficiency.
 We recommend that fields in which research is presently possible be identified and developed until research facilities can be further expanded. - 5.
 Though peer observations do not regularly occur in any University, we recommend that this practice should be introduced as early as possible to the Department. - 6.
 The students rarely get opportunities to develop skills in research, presentations, and other communication methods.
 We recommend that components to improve these skills be incorporated into the curriculum. - 7.
 Lack of a central student counseling unit for academic/personal counseling at OU is a serious short coming.
-The presently available system is weak.
-The importance of counseling at an OU need to be more recognized as students need guidance for proper academic planning at distant education systems more than at other conventional universities.
-Deficiencies in the overall student academic guidance methodologies therefore need to be identified and appropriate solutions devised.
-We presume that through proper academic guidance, the present drop out rates could be reduced. - 8.
+However the staff devotes a considerable part of their time to counseling with a sense of devotion.
+The importance of counseling at an OU needs to be more recognized by the authorities as students need guidance for proper academic planning at distant education systems more than at other conventional universities.
+Facilities to improve the aspects of counseling therefore needs to be provided to the staff members.
+Deficiencies in the overall student academic guidance methodologies need to be identified and appropriate solutions devised.
+We presume that through proper academic guidance, the present drop out rates could be reduced.
+It is to be noted however that even the present counseling system is not adequately utilized by the students. - 8.
 Though the majority of students appear to have a good level of English knowledge, we strongly recommend that English knowledge enhancement programs be strengthened. - 9.
 Since a majority of students are employed, scheduling of activities should be considered in this context.
 This was specially noted with reference to Central Library Lending hours, teacher/student access hours, which were inconvenient to many students.

-Annexe-1
+7. Annexe-1

-AGENDA OF THE SUBJECT REVIEW
+AGENDA OF THE REVIEW VISIT